 With dumbbells in hand, slightly lean forward and perform a tricep kickback and at the same time go onto balls of feet (calf raise).
 Bring heels to the ground after completing the tricep kickback.

 Dumbbells in hand, drive arm forward and lift legs up at the same time, then arms out to the side, along with the leg at the same time.
-Then bring legs to the ground and arms back to the center.
+Then bring legs to the ground and arms back to the centre.

 this movement for about 1–2 minutes.